SAP-samples/btp-genai-starter-kit/README.md

   >Be aware that opening the dev container can take a while!
 - In the folder [`config/secrets`](config/secrets) rename the file `btp_ai_setup.tfvars` to `my_btp_ai_setup.tfvars`.
     - adapt the value for `globalaccount` for the subaccount to be created within.
 You find in the global account landing page ("Subdomain: .....").
+    - if you would like to use custom IDP, provide the value for `idp` e.g. `<your-ias-tenant>.accounts.ondemand.com`.
     - add your email address to the variable `admins`.
 This should be looking similar to this: `admins  = ["your.email@sap.com"]`.
     - save the file.
 - In the folder [`config/secrets`](config/secrets) rename the file `btp_credentials.tfvars` to `my_btp_credentials.tfvars`.